 Shorter texts, with more videos or animated clips might have made it more friendly and engaging, as well as immediate feedback (instead of having feedback delivered at the end of the lesson).

 What Gymglish Alternatives Are Out There?

 Whether you want to replace or supplement Gymglish, it’s important to know what other options you have for learning English online.

-One important tool to be aware of is FluentU.
+One immersive tool to be aware of is FluentU.
 Like Gymglish, FluentU provides personalized lessons that teach you English with engaging content.
 But there are other benefits you’ll get, too:

 - Authentic videos teach real-world English: While stories written for English learners can be great, they won’t immerse you in authentic English and culture.
 FluentU bridges that gap with clips from movies and TV shows, news segments and inspirational talks.

 Every video comes with interactive subtitles to bring authentic content within reach.
 Just click any word for an instant definition, grammar info and useful examples.

-- Fun exercises give immediate feedback: FluentU isn’t just a video player.
-There are fun quizzes built into every video so you can test and reinforce your learning.
+- Personalized exercises give immediate feedback: FluentU isn’t just a video player.
+There are quizzes built into every video and flashcard deck so you can test and reinforce your learning.
 You’ll get immediate feedback on your answers so you know exactly where you stand.

 - It’s suitable for all learners: FluentU is suitable for learners at all levels.
 In fact, the videos are conveniently organized by level (Beginner 1, Beginner 2, Intermediate 1, Intermediate 2, Advanced 1, Advanced 2) so you can easily find the ones that are right for you.